chef/chef-web-docs/chef_master/source/attributes.rst

 =====================================================
 .. tag node_attribute_change

-Starting with chef-client 12.0, attribute precedence levels may be
+Starting with Chef Client 12.0, attribute precedence levels may be

 * Removed for a specific, named attribute precedence level
 * Removed for all attribute precedence levels